belgian-bitcoin-embassy/mobile-dev-workshops/README.md

         style: theme.textTheme.titleMedium,
       ),
       subtitle: Text(
-        transaction.formattedTimestamp, // Use the view model data
+        transaction.formattedTimestamp ??
+'Pending', // Use the view model data or 'Pending' in case of no timestamp
         style: theme.textTheme.bodySmall,
       ),
       trailing: Text(